robog-two/robog-net-portfolio/src/about.md

 ---
 title: About Sam.
 layout: about.njk
+description: Sam Knight (any/all) is a programmer, multimedia digital artist, and queer feminist advocate studying Computer Science at Ithaca College.
+Their exacting aesthetic sensibilities guide their journey to make precise, impactful, and expansive work everywhere they go.
 ---

 ## _Sam Knight_ (any/all) is a programmer, multimedia digital artist, and queer feminist advocate studying Computer Science at Ithaca College.
 Their exacting aesthetic sensibilities guide their journey to make precise, impactful, and expansive work everywhere they go.